relaxedGP/regp_paper_experiments/README.md

 ## Run benchmarks

-The script for launching slurm is `run_ego.sh`.
+The script for launching slurm is `run_ego_allmethods.sh`.
 E.g.,
 ```
-bash run_ego.sh concentration_run goldsteinprice Concentration 30
+bash run_ego_allmethods.sh goldsteinprice 30
 ```
-This launchs 30 repetitions of the "Concentration" heuristic on the Goldstein-Price function.
-Results and logs are written in `concentration_run`.
+This launchs 30 repetitions of the "Concentration", "Spatial", "Constant", and "None" heuristics on the Goldstein-Price function.
+Results and logs are written in `results`.